mikeknep/dotfiles/README.md

 ##### Personal fixes

-If you are not me, remember to change your git user credentials in `~/dotfiles/git/gitconfig` and navigation aliases in `~/dotfiles/bash/aliases`.
+Remember to change your git user credentials in `~/dotfiles/git/gitconfig` and navigation aliases in `~/dotfiles/bash/aliases`.

 ##### Executable permissions

-Before running `bin/symlink.sh`, you need to give executable permissions to the script:
+To make the script executable, run:

 ```
 $ chmod u+x ~/dotfiles/bin/setup.sh